HEGSRR/OR-Replicability-in-Geography-Survey/docs/reviews/rev_response.md

 The structure of the work is overall good, with the exception of the final section, named "Discussion and Conclusion".
 Although I cannot be sure, since the numbering of the sections and subsections is missing in the document that I received, I assume that "Limitations and Future Work" is also part of this section.
 The latter reads more as a conclusion rather than describing limitations.
 I would recommend to separate the Discussion (with limitations) and the Conclusion in two different sections to conclude this work concisely.

+### Response
+*We thank the reviewer for their supportive assessment and suggestions.
+Following the suggestion, we have separated the Discussion and Conclusions into distinct sections with the limitations places within the discussion.*

 The document begins (p.
 3, l.
 2-9) with definitions for R&R. I would recommend to provide citations for these definitions to avoid confusion, as there are two major approaches regarding what is replicability and what is reproducibility (for reference, see https://the-turing-way.netlify.app/reproducible-research/overview/overview-definitions.html#rr-overview-definitions, https://arxiv.org/abs/1802.03311).
 Both of these "schools" are widely adopted, so I think it is advantageous for this specific paper to acknowledge the existence of both and to clarify which one is adopted by the authors.
 This might also be helpful in the discussion section (p.
 27, l.
 18-19), where the authors note that researchers tend to conflate the two terms (there is a good reason for this).

 The term "epistemological functions" is a recurring one throughout the document.
 Figure 1 provides some sort of indication about what is meant with this term, but I think it will enhance the clarity of the manuscript to define the term in the text and to provide some examples of epistemological functions.

+## Response
+The reviewers makes a strong point about the alternative approachs to R&R in the literature.
+We have worked to clarify the definitions and place each within these differing approaches.
+To further locate the definitions, we have added a few sentences and references to a series of papers/reports that map usage of these terms in different discilpines.
+We have likewise clarified our use of 'epistemological functions' and given a small number of examples.

 More comments that could enhance the clarity of the document can be found below (many of them just refer to syntax and typos):

 ## Introduction
 - p.
 5, l.
 6-9: It is not clear to me what is the implication of this sentence.

 - p.
 5, l.
 25-29 and p.
 6, l.
 1-10: Is this a taxonomy from the literature or is it introduced by the authors?
 This should be clarified.

+### Response
+*We have reworked each of these sections to improve clarify.
+The taxonomy we present is a synthesis of taxonomies presented by the prior authors cited in the draft.
+However, we have reworked the writing to make the connection and attribution clearer as suggested.*

 ## The Replicability of Geographic Research
 - p.8, line 29: small typo; argue rather than argues?